step-security-bot/daikon/daikon-dsel/README.md

 ## Description

-The goal of this module is to extend DSEL by adding some custom functions.
+The goal of this module is to extend the Data Shaping Language (`DSEL`) by adding some custom functions.